thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-is-god-and-not-another-prophet.md

 ## His Miraculous Power and Authority

-Jesus' miracles were not just isolated acts of wonder; they were demonstrations of divine power and authority over creation, disease, demons, and even death itself.
+Jesus' miracles were not just isolated acts of wonder; they were demonstrations of divine power and authority over creation, disease, demons and even death itself.
 Unlike prophets who performed miracles through the power of God, Jesus performed miracles by His own authority.

 #### Authority over Nature